 ⬇︎

-Art Museum: We displayed all the sketches in a gallery-style setup, allowing team members to review and provide feedback on each idea.
+Art Museum: Sketches are displayed in a gallery-style setup, allowing team members to review and provide feedback on each idea.

-Heat Map: We used heat mapping to identify and prioritize the most promising ideas based on team votes and interest.
+Heat Map: Used to identify and prioritize the most promising ideas based on team votes and interest.

-Straw Poll: A quick poll was conducted to gauge initial preferences and select ideas for further development.
+Straw Poll: To gauge initial preferences and select ideas for further development.

-Speed Critique: Ideas were rapidly reviewed and critiqued to highlight strengths, weaknesses, and areas for improvement.
+Speed Critique: To highlight strengths, weaknesses, and areas for improvement.

 Super Vote: Finally, the PM led a 10-minute Super Vote session to select the most viable ideas based on feasibility and potential impact.